KevinArce/KevinArce/README.md

 - 📫 How to reach me **arcex@proton.me**

-- 📱 Download my App!
-German From Zero to Hero 🤠 [German From Zero to Hero](https://play.google.com/store/apps/details?id=com.ArceLab.German)
+- 📱 Check out my App [German From Zero to Hero](https://play.google.com/store/apps/details?id=com.ArceLab.German) 🤠

 - ⚡ Fun fact **I like to play the Piano so...
 If you have one, let me know and smash the keys together! 🥳**